 Collagen Cross-Linking using Riboflavin and UVA exposure

-Collagen Cross-Linking is used to stabilize a weakened cornea due to a keratoconus or keratectasia.
+For stabilization of a weakened cornea due to a keratoconus or keratectasia

 A keratoconus is a hereditary corneal disease typically diagnosed during adolescence or early adulthood.
 It occurs when the normally round dome-shaped cornea progressively thins, causing a cone-like bulge of the cornea to develop.
 The keratoconus progresses at variable speed and causes a progressing reduced visual acuity that can make simple daily tasks, such as driving, watching television or reading difficult to perform.
 The incidence of keratokonus in Europe is about 1 : 2000.